| ctomeegmiu02.jpg

 dividing difficulties into many parts, and proceeding systematically from simple

+to complex.
 The educational curriculum in

 Plato's Republic had the Dialectic as its 'coping-stone' -- "the